Beyond Predictions in Neural ODEs: Identification and Interventions: Theoretical Considerations

+where $\|\cdot \|_2$ is the $L^2$ norm on the Hilbert space of square-integrable real functions (with respect to the Lebesgue measure).
+For $A \in \cFlin$ this captures sparsity in the common sense $\approxreg[=0]{A} = \sum_{i,j=1}^n \B{1}\{A_{ij} \ne 0\} = \reg{A}$.\footnote{$\approxreg[=0]{A}$ and therefore also $\reg{A}$ is not a norm; it violates the triangle-inequality.} There are still two hurdles to implementing $\approxreg{f}$ in practice. (a) For the full non-linear case $f \in \cF$ the $L^2$-norms of partial derivatives are difficult to evaluate efficiently and accurately. (b) Even for $A \in \cFlin$, $\approxreg{A}$ is not differentiable.
+For the linear case, non-differentiability of $\approxreg{A}$ is typically overcome by enforcing sparsity via an entry-wise $\ell_1$ norm $\|A\|_{1,1} = \sum_{i,j=1}^n |A_{ij}|$ as a penalty term, like in eq.~\eqref{eq:dynotears}.
+While this covers the linear case, in section~\ref{sec:method} we develop a technique to partially overcome problem (a) in the non-linear case, by reformulating $\approxreg{f}$ as an entry-wise $\ell_1$ norm for a matrix derived from the parameters $\theta$ of the neural network $f_{\theta}$ approximating $f$.

-\xhdr{Other regularization schemes} In the realm of neural ODEs, one may be tempted to enforce sparsity in the neural network parameters $\theta$ directly.
-While this can be a sensible regularization scheme to avoid overfitting, it does not directly translate into interpretable properties of the ODE $f_{\theta}$.
-For example, for commonly used fully connected, feed forward neural nets, even a sparse parameter vector $\theta$ typically leads to non-zero connections from every input to each output such that $\approxreg{f} = n^2$.
-The ``blackbox nature'' of deep neural nets renders it generally difficult to translate desirable interpretable properties of $f_{\theta}$ into (differentiable) constraints on $\theta$.
+\xhdr{Remarks} In the realm of neural ODEs one may be tempted to enforce sparsity in the neural network parameters $\theta$ directly.
+While this can be a sensible regularization scheme to improve generalization~\citep{liebenwein2021sparse}, it does not directly translate into interpretable properties of the ODE $f_{\theta}$.
+For fully connected neural networks even a sparse $\theta$ typically leads to dense input-output connections such that $\approxreg{f} = n^2$.

-Alternatively, one may model each component of $f$ by a separate neural network $f_{i,\theta_i}: \bR \times \bR^n \to \bR$ with separate sets of parameters $\theta_i$ for each $i \in \{1, \ldots, n\}$.
-Stacking the outputs of all $f_{i,\theta_i}$ we can then train each network separately from the same NODE training signal.
-For such a parallel setup we can enforce sparsity via $\approxreg{f_i}^{\mathrm{single}} := \sum_{j=1}^n \B{1}\{ \|\partial_j f_i\|_2 > \epsilon \}$ for each component separately.
-This is easy to implement in practice by enforcing sparsity directly in the first layer of each neural network, which amounts to ``zeroing out'' certain inputs entirely.
-However, this is different from our original sparsity measure for the entire system $\approxreg{f}$ in eq.~\eqref{eq:regularizer}.
-The latter does allow large $\approxreg{f_i}^{\mathrm{single}}$ for \emph{some} components $f_i$ \emph{as long as the entire system is sparse}.
-In empirical comparisons the parallel approach did not perform better while being computationally more expensive.
-Therefore we avoid splitting $f$ into $n$ separate networks and instead aim at describing the entire system with a single NODE network.
+Alternatively, one may train a separate neural network $f_{i,\theta_i}: \bR \times \bR^n \to \bR$ with parameters $\theta_i$ for each component $f_i$.
+Stacking the outputs of all $f_{i,\theta_i}$ we can then train each network separately from the same training signal.
+For such a parallel setup we can enforce sparsity via $\approxreg{f_i}^{\mathrm{single}} := \sum_{j=1}^n \B{1}\{ \|\partial_j f_i\|_2 > \epsilon \}$ in the first layer parameters of each component neural network separately to ``zero out'' certain inputs entirely \citep{bellot2021graphical}.
+However, this differs from our sparsity measure $\approxreg{f}$ in eq.~\eqref{eq:regularizer}.
+The latter allows large $\approxreg{f_i}^{\mathrm{single}}$ for \emph{some} components $f_i$ \emph{as long as the entire system is sparse}.
+The parallel approach did not perform better in empirical experiments, but is computationally more expensive.